pygame/pygame/docs/reST/ref/pygame.rst

    | :sl:`get the current error message`
    | :sg:`get_error() -> errorstr`

-   ``SDL`` maintains an internal error message.
-This message will usually be given to you when :func:`pygame.error` is raised.
-You will rarely need to call this function.
+   SDL maintains an internal error message.
+This message will usually be given to you when :func:`pygame.error` is raised, so this function will rarely be needed.

    .. ## pygame.get_error ##